 The 31 March 2010 actuarial valuation shows the same level of solvency of the Fund as at the previous valuation.
-At the valuation date the market value of the Fund's assets was £930 million and the liabilities were valued at £1,114 million.
-The valuation showed that the Fund's liabilities exceeded its assets by £160 million, and that the funding level was 84%.
+At the valuation date the market value of the Fund's assets was £930 million and the liabilities were valued at $\pounds 1,114$ million.
+The valuation showed that the Fund's liabilities exceeded its assets by $\pounds 184$ million, and that the funding level was 84%.

-The actuarial present value of promised retirement benefits at 31 March 2011 were £1,197,000 (£1,289,000 at 31 March 2010).
+The actuarial present value of promised retirement benefits at 31 March 2011 were \pounds 1,197m (\pounds 1,289m at 31 March 2010).
+All the retirement benefits are vested.
 This value is the defined benefit obligation under IAS19 and has been calculated using the actuarial valuation at 31 March 2010 and the assumptions used to prepare IAS 19 and FRS17 reports for the individual employers in the Pension Fund.
 The assumptions are shown in Note 41 of the Notes to the Core Financial Statements.